Veg Christmas Dinner & Wine Ideas

 With the numbers of vegans in Great Britain having quadrupled between 2014 and 2019, estimates suggest that by 2025 a quarter of the population will be vegetarian and vegan.

-Vintage Roots are proud to have been identifying which wines are vegetarian and vegan suitable for thirty years and today, 95% of our wines are vegan suitable.
+Vintage Roots are proud to have been identifying organic wines that are also vegan and vegetarian suitable for thirty years and today, 95% of our wines are also vegan suitable.

 Is wine vegan?

 Whether a wine is vegetarian or vegan suitable is determined by the agents that are used to fine the wine.
-Not all wines are fined and so are vegan suitable.
+Not all wines are fined and so they are are vegan suitable/ considered vegan wines.

 Cloudy organic wine about to undergo the fining process

-Happily, there are commonly-used alternatives such as pea protein, carbon and clay-based ingredients.
-These get the vegan thumbs up!
+Happily, there are commonly used vegan wine fining alternatives such as pea protein, carbon and clay-based ingredients.
+These get the vegan thumbs up, and mean that wines can be vegan.

-To find out more about vegan wines and organic vegan wines, please read this blog.
+To find out more about vegan wines, see this blog post here.

 What do Vegans eat at Christmas?